DinoJetPilot/code-2-self/README.md

-# Notes
+# Blog Notes

-This repository is for web development references.
+This repository is for web development references and notes.